-If you have had the pleasure of owning and operating a food truck, then you can likely agree with this statement: Being a mobile kitchen owner is tough — to say the least.
+If you have had the pleasure of owning and operating a mobile kitchen, then you can likely agree with this statement: Being in the food truck industry is tough—to say the least.

 After all, being a food truck owner typically requires you to put in more work than you have ever done in your entire life, and the stresses that accompany owning your own business can be unbearable.
 Problems will arise, money will be tight (well, until you are established, that is) and the list of worries could go on and on.